-Hobbit Beach - China Creek Loop Trail is a 4.6 mile lightly trafficked loop trail located near Florence, OR that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking and is accessible year-round.
+Hobbit Beach China Creek Loop Trail is a 4.6 mile lightly trafficked loop trail located near Florence, OR that features a great forest setting and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash